Jack Brisco: Post retirement and death

 Brisco was inducted into the Professional Wrestling Hall of Fame in 2005.
 Brisco lived in Florida where he ran the Brisco Brothers Body Shop with brothers Gerald and Bill for over 30 years.
 He has also made occasional wrestling appearances such as Florida's Wrestle Reunion in January 2005.
 Brisco is considered one of the great legendary wrestlers of the 1970s and has often been cited as such by Ric Flair during his emotional promos.
 Brisco and his brother Gerald were inducted into the WWE Hall of Fame Class of 2008.

 Over the final few years of his life Jack suffered from bouts of pneumonia and back problems.
 He had been a heavy smoker.
 On February 1, 2010, Brisco died at the age of 68 from complications of open heart surgery.
 He was survived by his wife of over 30 years.
-At the time of his death, he was being treated under the caring of his friend, fellow retired wrestler-turned-nurse Bugsy McGraw.
+At the time of his death, he was being treated under the care of his friend, fellow retired wrestler-turned-nurse Bugsy McGraw.